 I am struck by the diverse beauty of America.
 American soldiers come from all walks of life and all regions of the country, and a high percentage come from farms, ranches and rural life.

-As I drove past that billboard this week — on a highway near Lubbock, Texas — I also whispered a ‘thank you’ for the fathers and the mothers, the families and the communities, who have raised, and then lost, those men and women who have paid the ultimate price so that we all may be free.
+As I drove past that billboard — on a highway near Lubbock, Texas — I also whispered a ‘thank you’ for the fathers and the mothers, and the families and the communities, who have raised, and then lost, these men and women who have paid the ultimate price so that we may all be free.